Excessive use of a substance in a way it was not meant to be used or not as prescribed.

 Once FDA approved, a drug product may be prescribed by a licensed physician for any use that, based on the physician’s professional opinion, is deemed to be appropriate.
 Any approved product may be used by a licensed practitioner for uses other than those stated in the product label.
 Off-label use is not illegal, but means that the data to support that use have not been independently reviewed by the FDA.
 If physicians use a product for an indication not in the approved labeling, they have the responsibility to be well informed about the product, to base its use on firm scientific rationale and on sound medical evidence, (usually as evidenced by peer-reviewed publications addressing the off-label use) and to maintain records of the product’s use and effects.(1) The American Medical Association (AMA) has estimated that as many as 40% of all prescriptions are issued for off-label use.(2) It is common practice especially in pediatric and pregnant patients of whom pharmaceutical companies are reluctant to test on.
 Pharmaceutical companies cannot promote off-label uses of their drugs, and insurance companies may opt to withhold payment if a drug is being prescribed for a disorder that the medication was not indicated for.
 Malpractice insurance companies may not cover a physician for lawsuits resulting from off-label use of a drug.

 There is an exception.
-Physicians are prohibited from prescribing opioid medications to treat opioid addiction unless the physician meets the special requirements outlined in DATA-2000, and then only specially approved drugs can be used.
+Physicians are prohibited from prescribing opioid medications to treat opioid addiction unless the physician meets special requirements and then only specially approved drugs can be used.
 For relevant examples, Buprenex® (injectable buprenorphine) and Butrans® (Buprenorphine patch) are FDA approved for pain, but it is illegal for any doctor to prescribe it off-label for opioid addiction, even those doctors that hold a DATA-2000 waiver.
-The DEA clarifies this restriction in this document.

 2.American Academy of Pediatrics, Policy Statement 2002;110:1, July 2002:181-183.